CSPA – A Historical Look

 In 1914, during a year that saw the beginning of what became known as World War I, a group of nearly 20 insecticide manufacturers banded together to form the Insecticides Manufacturers Association.

-Operating from New York, the formation of the new association was a direct response to the U.S. Department of Agriculture enactment of the Insecticide Act of 1914.
+Operating from New York, the formation of the new association was a direct response to the U.S. Department of Agriculture enactment of the Federal Insecticide Act of 1910.
 The group provided a forum in which businesses that participated in the pesticides trade could discuss and respond to regulatory issues relevant to their industry.

 In the year following the association’s launch, the group of participating businesses expanded to include manufacturers of disinfectants.
 In light of the association’s expanded membership, the name was altered to become the Insecticides and Disinfectants Manufacturers Association (IDMA).